 Boraginaceae: Borage Family – Fiddleneck

-Almost all members of the Borage family have flowers in “scorpioid cymes”, starting as a tight coil (like a scorpion’s tail) and uncoiling as new flowers mature.
-Fiddlenecks are a classic illustration of this, the name deriving from the shape of the top of a violin or fiddle – not to be confused with Fiddleheads which are immature fern fronds.
+Most members of the Borage family have their flowers arranged in coiled (scorpiod) cymes.
+They bloom from the base upwards, gradually unfurling like a scorpion’s tail or caterpillar, as new flowers emerge.
+Fiddlenecks, shown here, are a classic illustration of this, the name deriving from the shape of the top of a violin or fiddle.
+They should not be confused with Fiddleheads, which are immature fern fronds.
 Fiddlenecks fall into two broad categories, those with 2–4 calyx lobes, unequal in width and those with 5 calyx lobes of equal width.
 Careful examination is usually needed to identify the different species, they are difficult if not impossible to identify from a distance.